iTwin/bis-schemas/Domains/0-Core/BisCore.remarks.md

 ### Element

+Sets of `bis:Element`s (contained in `bis:Model`s) are used to sub-model other `bis:Element`s that represent larger scale real world Entities.
+Using this recursive modeling strategy, `bis:Element`s can represent Entities at any scale.
+Elements can represent physical things, abstract concepts or simply be information records.

 See [Element Fundamentals](../guide/fundamentals/element-fundamentals/).

 > Behavior: System handlers (written in C++) and domain handlers (written in TypeScript) provide behavior to specific `Element` subclasses.